anyaschukin/OverRide/README.md

 Next click Settings > Network > Adapter 1 > Attached to: Bridged Adapter.

-Still in settings click Storage > Right of "Controller: IDE" there is a CD icon with a + sign (add optical drive).
+Still in settings click Storage > Right of "Controller: IDE", there is a CD icon with a + sign (add optical drive).
 Click Add Disk Image, and select *OverRide.iso*.

 Click Start to start the VM, once runnning it should show the VM IP address and prompt user to login.